aws-samples/aws-serverless-workshops/DevOps/0_CodeStar/README.md

 </p></details>
 <p>

 Congratulations!
-You have successfully cloned the `uni-api` project to your local workstation.
+You have successfully cloned the CodeStar project to your local workstation.
 In future modules, you will use this local version to commit changes to the source code, push them to the project Git repository, and trigger automatic execution of the project's continuous delivery pipeline.